Siberpone/ponyverse/BLOCKS.md

 ```

 ### Species
 Generates species description.
-If "character" variable is set or passed, it will favor character's native species.
+If `character` variable is set or passed, it will favor character's native species.
 Furthermore, if chosen species ends up being "pony", it will be decorated with pony kind (like "unicorn", for example).

 Example usage:
 ```